gengstrand/clojure-news-feed/server/feed7/README.md

 This is another implementation of the news feed using Hyperledger Composer.

-## installation
+## Installation on AWS
 This is dev focused.
-Spin up an m4.xlarge with Ubuntu AMI then ssh to it.
+Spin up an m4.2xlarge with Ubuntu AMI then ssh to it.
 ```
 curl -O https://hyperledger.github.io/composer/latest/prereqs-ubuntu.sh
 chmod u+x prereqs-ubuntu.sh